 If you have a stand mixer, all the work is done for you.
 If not, just roll up your sleeves and give it a go!

-If you don’t think you’re ready for bread making at this level, start with New York Times No Knead Bread which is super easy and doesn’t require any special skill or equipment.
+Maybe you don’t think you’re ready for bread making at this level.
+Many people have told me they’ve tried this recipe and it worked out great.
+Still not convinced?
+Try with New York Times No Knead Bread which is super easy and doesn’t require any special skill or equipment.

 Start by proofing the yeast in some warm water.
 What that means is the yeast will foam up to confirm it’s “alive.”
 If your water is too hot it may “kill” the yeast so the temperature should be around 110-115 degrees.